opencats/OpenCATS_Documentation/docs/_build/html/_sources/install-linux.txt

 ================

-These instructions are for the (Windows) XAMPP environment only.
-Download and install the following software:
+These instructions are for LAMP (Linux Apache MySQL/MariaDB Php) environment only.
+Instructions are provided for CentOS7, Debian8, and Ubuntu 16.04.

 Installation-Unix/Linux Prerequisites
 -------------------------------------